-There are many recent studies showing that in the coming years we will see websites having almost equal amounts of mobile and pc users.
-For many years, the online market has been dictated by the PC users but finally, the mobile users are catching up in this area.
+Many recent studies are showing that in the coming years, we will see websites having almost equal amounts of mobile and pc users.
+For many years, the online market has been dictated by PC users, but finally, mobile users are catching up in this area.

-At present, almost fifty percent of the internet users are doing their online shopping through smartphones, and if you are looking to create a website right now than it’s a no brainer that you have to take these smartphone users into consideration.
-Serving this mobile-using population by developing a mobile-friendly ecommerce website has to be high on your priority list when you look to design your website or online store.
+At present, almost fifty percent of internet users are doing their online shopping through smartphones, and if you are looking to create a website right now then it’s a no-brainer that you have to take these smartphone users into consideration.
+Serving this mobile-using population by developing a mobile-friendly ecommerce website has to be high on your priority list when you design your website or online store.

-Your digital marketing team needs to have a solid discussion and decide how well they can engage the mobile customers because if you lure this population then it will increase your revenue multi-folds.
-The need for engaging the mobile users is at all-time high and these stats back it up:
+Your digital marketing team needs to have a solid discussion and decide how well they can engage the mobile customers because if you lure this population, then it will increase your revenue multi-folds.
+The need for engaging mobile users is at an all-time high and these stats back it up:

-- 79% of the smartphone owners bought something online through their mobile phones over the last 6 months
+- 79% of smartphone owners bought something online through their mobile phones over the last 6 months.

-- 80% of the shopaholics surfed their mobile phones inside a physical store to look up product reviews, compare prices with other platforms or looked for an alternative store location
+- 80% of the shopaholics surfed their mobile phones inside a physical store to look up product reviews, compare prices with other platforms, or look for an alternative store location

 - Ecommerce dollars now equal to 10% of all the retail revenue